Being creative and resourceful with money helps you get through the hard times.

 - Pet food and supplies

 Plan your business first.
-Don’t skip this step even if you’re just starting a small business on the internet.
+Don’t skip this step even when starting a small business online.

 Developing a business plan involves researching your business idea and studying your target market.
 This will help you assess if your idea is profitable and if there’s a market demand for your products.
 It also allows you to identify potential challenges, the resources you need, and your strategies for selling online.